Tomdein/Alpine-disk-less--instructions/README.md

 Are you tired of going through the `setup-alpine` for the 100th time (BTW...
 You can `ctrl+c` after the apk repo setup)

-This guide is for you!
+Then this guide is for you!

 ---

 # Desired result
 Single drive (SSD/USB...) with:
 - (Mostly) Imutable OS partition